Porthcawl-Insurance/www/content/culture.md

 ---

 #### #1 Be present
-* While we are building the insurance carrier of the future we build it in the present moment; one step at a time
+* While we are building the insurance company of the future we build it in the present moment; one step at a time
 * We don't live for a future that doesn't exist but rather work to have a meaningful present
 * We don't work solely for the exit